 I became Associate Director of the National Vaccine Program Office in Washington, DC in 1993 when my wife, a nurse and environmental lawyer, was offered a great job in the U.S. Department of Agriculture.
 I learned much about the way things work in Washington: networking, diplomacy, and money are key.

 I came to the Fogarty International Center, NIH in 1995 to begin the emerging infectious diseases program.
 The only research training program we had focused on HIV/AIDS.
 Today, we have many extramural programs and work in over 100 lower-income countries.
 We have trained over 6,000 scientists.
 Building partnerships within NIH and from around the world has been extremely gratifying and productive.
-At the FIC, I have continued collaborative epidemiological research defining the burden of malaria and the pervasiveness of poor quality drugs.
+Although I retired from Federal service in 2010, I have continued to collaborate with FIC, as a honorary Senior Scientist Emeritus, on epidemiological research defining the burden of malaria and the pervasiveness of poor quality drugs.

 I am still learning - by teaching at George Washington University, and consulting for the WHO, The Carter Center, the Gates Foundation, USAID, FDA, and the Multilateral Initiative on Malaria.
 I am Co-chair of the WHO International Commission for the Certification of Dracunculiasis Eradication and chair of an ad hoc group planning the celebration of the 40th anniversary since the World Health Assembly confirmed the eradication of smallpox.